-In November 2009, the UN General Assembly declared 18 July "Nelson Mandela International Day" in recognition of the former South African President's contribution to the culture of peace and freedom.

-The General Assembly resolution (A/RES/64/13) recognized Nelson Mandela's leading role in Africa's liberation and in promoting African unity.
-The resolution also recognized his values and his dedication to the service of humanity, in the fields of conflict resolution, race relations, the promotion and protection of human rights, reconciliation, gender equality and the rights of children and other vulnerable groups, as well as the upliftment of poor and underdeveloped communities.
-It acknowledged his contribution to the struggle for democracy internationally and the promotion of a culture of peace throughout the world.
+Secretary-General Ban Ki-moon In November 2009, the UN General Assembly declared 18 July "Nelson Mandela International Day" in recognition of the former South African President's contribution to the culture of peace and freedom. equality and the rights of children and other vulnerable groups, as well as the upliftment of poor and underdeveloped communities.
+It acknowledges his contribution to the struggle for democracy internationally and the promotion of a The General Assembly resolution (A/RES/64/13) recognizes Nelson Mandela's leading role in Africa's liberation and in promoting African unity.
+The resolution also recognizes his values and his dedication to the service of humanity, in the fields of conflict resolution, race relations, the promotion and protection of human rights, reconciliation, gender culture of peace throughout the world.